-- d.
-Any expense not outlined in the agency's funding application. - 9.
-The County reserves the right to decline reimbursement for any expense as deemed necessary. - 10.
+- c.
+Any expenses not associated with the provision of the program for which the County has awarded funding. - d.
+Any expense not outlined in the agency's funding application. - 8.
+The County reserves the right to decline reimbursement for any expense as deemed necessary. - 9.
 If an agency receives \$100,000 or more from Indian River County (through all sources, e.g. General Fund, Children's Services, Tourist Tax, etc.), the agency is required to have an audit completed by an independent certified public accountant at the end of the agency's fiscal year.
-Within 180 days of the end of the agency's fiscal year, the agency will submit the audit to the Indian River County Office of Management & Budget.
+Within 120 180 days of the end of the agency's fiscal year, the agency will submit the audit to the Indian River County Office of Management & Budget.
 The Budget Office may extend the 180 day audit submittal requirement, based upon a written request justifying the extension and if deemed to be in the best interest of the County.
 The extension will typically not exceed the three (3) months from the original due date.
 This fiscal year will be as reported on the application for funding.
-Prior to any change in the fiscal period for an organization, the County shall be notified. - 11.
-If an agency receives a qualified opinion from its independent auditor, this will be reported to the Board of Commissioners and funding will cease immediately.
-If the Budget Office has any questions regarding a part of the financial statements, audit comments, or notes, a letter requesting clarification may be sent to the agency. - 12.
-Each Tourist Development Agency receiving funding in FY2017-18 or later will be required to execute an Indian River County grant contract.
+Prior to any change in the fiscal period for an organization, the County shall be notified. - 10.
+If an agency receives a qualified opinion from it's independent auditor, this will be reported to the Board of Commissioners and funding will cease immediately.
+If the Budget Office has any questions regarding a part of the financial statements, audit comments, or notes, a letter requesting clarification may be sent to the agency. - 11 Each Tourist Development Agency receiving funding in FY2017-18 will be required to execute an Indian River County grant contract.